-Working people and the small business community are shouldering a disproportionate amount the debt burden.
-Yet the incurrence of the federal debt was, to a large degree, the end product of those who were on watch during the Cold War and military-defense industry buildup.
-Hundreds of billions were lost in the savings and loan bailout.
-The billions upon billions were lost on loopholes, tax breaks, and transnational/multinational corporate tax avoidance.
-Hundreds of billions were lost due to a failed tax code that has been, in effect, held prisoner to special interests and has produced historic gross inequities between corporate America and working Americans.
-During the 1980s, our national debt grew from approximately \$1 trillion to over \$5 trillion.
+1. We agree that actions to reduce the debt and federal deficits are in order.
+We do not agree that working people and small business community should disproportionately shoulder the burden, when the incurrence of the federal debt was, to a large degree, the end product of those who were on watch during the Cold War and military-defense industry buildup.
+We do not agree that it is an obligation of working people to pay for the hundreds of billions lost in the savings and loan bailout; the billions upon billions being lost on loopholes, tax breaks, and trans-national/multinational corporate tax avoidance; or the hundreds of billions lost due to a failed tax code that has been, in effect. held prisoner to special-interests and has produced historic gross inequities between corporate America and working Americans.